Self-motivated study subsidised with an unemployment benefit

 Do the following

 When you receive a student place, ask the educational institution to fill in the form The education provider’s statement on planned studies.
-Fill in the form Arguments for a need of training, and submit the completed forms to the TE Office or the local government pilot.
-They will make the decision on supporting the studies upon receiving the forms.
+Fill in the form Arguments for a need of training, and submit the completed forms to the TE Office or local government pilot.
+Once the TE Office or local government pilot has received the forms, it makes a decision on supporting studies.